cozy/cozy-banks/docs/services.md

 finish the work.
 If all transactions have been categorized, it calls the `onOperationOrBillCreate` service to trigger all other features.

+See the [categorization documentation](https://github.com/cozy/cozy-banks/blob/master/docs/categorization.md) for more details about the categorization implementation.

 ## onOperationOrBillCreate

 This service has many roles.
 It does: